underscoreio/shapeless-guide/src/pages/nat/random.md

 for(i <- 1 to 5) println(random[Light])
 ```

-Generating test data for ScalaCheck tests
+Generating test data for ScalaCheck
 normally requires a great real of boilerplate.
-This is a particularly compelling use case for shapeless.
+Random value generation is a compelling use case for shapeless
+of which `Nat` forms an essential component.